ZhangJiePKU/6mAProject/README.md

 ## Content

-- Deep learning part: We improved and used the method similar to DeepCpG (https://github.com/PMBio/deepcpg).
+- An inhouse script was developed to identify the enriched 3-mer sequences centered by 6mA sites, in contrast to random sequences as the negative control.
+  Usage (python 2.7+) : bash run_step1.sh 10692_sites-chr.s.e.nocorrectStrand.bed 10692

 - Calculate_ISOR.py: Calculate the ISOR values.

-  Usage (python 2.7+) : python CalculateISOR.py -g XX.gpe -b XX.bam

 ## Contact